cdklabs/construct-hub/docs/operator-runbook.md

-1. The "re-ingest everything" workflow can be used to re-process packages through the entire pipeline, including re-generating the `metadata.json` object.
+1. The "re-ingest everything" workflow can be used to re-process packages through the entire pipeline, including re-generating the `metadata.json` object and re-generating all docs.
 This is usually not necessary, unless an issue has been identified with many indexed packages (incorrect or missing `metadata.json`, incorrectly identfied construct framework package, etc...).
    In most cases, re-generating the documentation is sufficient.
+To skip regenerating docs, you can initiate the workflow with the `"skipDocgen": true` option.
 1. The "re-generate all documentation" workflow re-runs all indexed packages through the documentation-generation process.
 This is useful when a new language is added to ConstructHub, or the rendered documentation has